GuillermoGJ03/GuillermoGJ03.github.io/index.md

 ### Smart framework for air pressure control in agricultural equipment

-Project done in collaboration and supervised by John Deere
+Project done in collaboration and supervised by John Deere.

 This project consisted in the design and development of a system to measure the pressure of a tire and adjust it to the desired value by the user through a remote graphical interface (dashboard).
 The objective of this was to be able adapt the tires of John Deere vehicles to the conditions of the terrain and thus maximize their lifespan.